Hans Smolders: Municipal

-At the end of the 2003, he founded his own local political party called the Smolders List.
+At the end of 2003, he founded his own local political party called the Smolders List.
 In April 2004, Smolders said a man showed up at his home armed with a gun, saying he should leave politics.
 Smolders said he would stop as party leader because of the incident.
 The perpetrator was never found.
 Smolders joined the local Tilburg Elderly Party (TOP) at the end of 2004, saying he would be active within the party and opened up the possibility of running for a seat in the Tilburg municipal council for that party.

 Smolders participated with his own party, List Smolders, in the March 2006 municipal elections.
 His party won 5 out of 39 seats in the Tilburg municipal council, and he became a member of the council.
 While he was still a member of the municipal council, Smolders appeared on the ballot during the November 2006 general election.
 Smolders was the 19th person on the candidate list of the party One NL, which was founded a few months before the elections.
 However, the party did not win any seats in the House of Representatives.
 Smolders remained a council member in Tilburg.

 Smolders clashed with mayor Ruud Vreeman, who he accused of corruption and mismanagement.
 When Smolders was investigated for corruption (see #Legal affairs), he said the investigation was started by Vreeman as an excuse for mistakes Vreeman had made regarding the renovation of a local theater.
 Vreeman resigned because of the scandal surrounding the Midi Theater in October 2009 after a censure motion by the municipal council.
 When the next municipal elections took place in 2010, Smolders decided his party would not participate.
-He stated this was due to health reasons.
+He stated this was for health reasons.

 Smolders re-entered politics in 2014, when he participated again with his party List Smolders in the municipal elections.
 He said it was his duty as a citizen to stop mismanagement.
 His party won five out of the 45 seats in the Tilburg municipal council, causing Smolders to become a member of the council once more.
 In 2017, Smolders was chosen "politician of the year" by the readers of the local news website Tilburgers.nl.
 During the next elections in 2018, his party received a plurality in the Tilburg municipal council.
 His party's seat number doubled to 10.
 Smolders called it a "historic victory".
 Although his party won the most seats in the municipal council of any party, it did not become part of the coalition that makes up the executive board.
 A demonstration against the fact Smolders's party was excluded was held in April and reportedly attracted about one hundred protestors including Smolders himself.